jcbhmr/jcbhmr.com/_posts/2025-03-13-urlpattern-router.md

 This works great for making easy copy-paste no-dependency demos in the [Deno Deploy playground](https://docs.deno.com/deploy/manual/playgrounds/).
 I'm sure it also works great with [the Cloudflare Workers playground](https://developers.cloudflare.com/workers/playground/) too.

 Sometimes you just want the most basic of basics.
-But often the basics aren't enough; don't reinvent the wheel if you don't have a reason to.